sarahalang/hab-nfdi4memory-fairDataFellow/README.md

 To make the data usable for computer vision (specifically object detection), the locations of the objects on the images need to be specified in a usable image annotation format (such as MS COCO) so they can be used to train machine learning algorithms.

-To make that possible, this script allows me (and you) to select a number of those categories, then the links to all images tagged with this category will be scraped from the webpage and later downloaded.
+To make that possible, the following script allows me (and you) to select a number of those categories, then the links to all images tagged with this category will be scraped from the webpage and later downloaded.

+---

-## This script
+## The scraping script
 The script (`scrape-hab-alchemyImgs.py`) takes the categories from the categories csv file (`hab-alchemical-categories-links.csv`) that needs to be present in the same folder as your script for this to work.

 This file only contains the categories I was interested in (alchemical laboratory instruments, but there are more categorgies!), so if you want to download anything else, you need to extend that csv file (`hab-alchemical-categories-links.csv`).
 You address them in the script via their `categoryShorttitle` so the name you put in this field needs to be exactly the same as what you put in `categories_to_process` in `scrape-hab-alchemyImgs.py` (around 150 lines in is where the 'main part' begins, look there).